 She is back in her native Canada after over a decade of successful television work in the UK, and has already stepped into some amazing projects with some of the best production companies in Canada.

-Katherine is a producer and director for broadcast television in the UK, US, and internationally.
+Katherine is a producer and director for broadcast television in Canada, the UK, US, and internationally.
 Her work has included high-profile documentaries, factual series, and event programming.

 Her independent work includes creating a series of short clips and a 2 minute ad for the Beacon Awards, celebrating excellence in philanthropy, and a short online charity feature Foul Play for the Playfair Qatar campaign.